 The total number of transit passengers is measured by the annual total of one-way unlinked transit trips taken by passengers on public transit vehicles.
 Data is obtained from urban and rural providers of general public transit services.
 The 2004-2007 measures are benchmarked to Wisconsin, which has a comparable total statewide population.
-This is an annual fiscal year measure with Missouri data updated in October.
-Wisconsin's fiscal year data is collected by the calendar year, so Wisconsin's data is updated in either April or July, as it becomes available.
+This is an annual measure with Missouri data updated in October.
+Wisconsin's 2007 fiscal year data is by the calendar year, so this data was not available until mid-2008.

 In 2007, metro ridership statewide decreased by 1.9 million trips as compared to 2006.
 However, riders took more annual transit trips in all of Missouri's metro transit systems, except St. Louis and Joplin.
 In St. Louis, the ridership gains from the opening of the MetroLink cross-county light rail extension were more than offset by the decline in ridership on MetroBus due to a system-wide fare increase.
-Changes in St. Louis student transportation from transit buses to more school buses also impacted ridership there in 2007.
 Non-metro (rural) ridership decreased from 3.1 million trips in 2006 to 2.8 million trips in 2007.
 Of the 28 rural transit systems in Missouri, 12 of the systems experienced ridership gains, and the remainder experienced reductions in ridership.
 Virtually all of the net loss in rural transit use came as a result of curtailed services for work-related trips cut as a consequence of decreased funding to Missouri in the federal Job Access and Reverse Commute Program.

 Missouri compared favorably to Wisconsin's rural transit ridership in 2004-2007.
 Wisconsin did not experience a rural ridership decline from 2006 to 2007, as did Missouri.
 However, Wisconsin's statewide transit ridership decreased in 2007, largely in response to a passenger fare increase in Milwaukee.
+For fiscal year 2008, the Missouri Legislature appropriated an additional \$150,000 to Springfield to partially offset a decrease of federal transit operating assistance.
+In September 2007, the Missouri Highways and Transportation Commission approved a general revenue transit funding increase proposal for fiscal year 2009 to help replace the reduced federal funds in the Job Access and Reverse Commute Program.
 MoDOT worked with transit providers in developing the second Missouri Rural Transit Marketing Campaign.
-Marketing materials were distributed to rural transit systems in October 2007 with radio and television spots first airing in January 2008.
+Marketing development meetings began in December 2006.
+Marketing videos were shot in June 2007, advertising materials were distributed to rural transit systems in October 2007 with radio and television spots airing in January 2008.